zckly/wove/README.md

 ## ⚠️ This is still a work in progress⚠️

 Currently the app is missing the scheduling and agent functionality.
+You can still build and run workflows instantly.
 Working on getting these merged in, but it may take me a few more days or so.
 Check back for updates!

 ## About